-In November 2020, AboitizPower announced its two battery projects.
-Therma Marine, Inc.'s (TMI) Hybrid BESS project (the "TMI BESS") is located in Maco, Compostela Valley.
+In November 2020, AboitizPower announced two battery projects.
+TMI's Maco BESS Project is located in Maco, Compostela Valley.
 It has a storage capacity of 49 MW and is intended to be used for ancillary services.
 Development activities are ongoing to integrate the battery energy storage system with TMI's Maco oil barge.
-The project is currently 50% complete and commercial operations are currently targeted to commence in the first half of 2022.
-TMI's hybrid BESS is one of the 12 projects with a total capacity of 248 MW for regulating and contingency reserves which the AboitizPower is targeting to develop in the next 10 years.
+The project is currently 61% complete and commercial operations are currently targeted to commence in the first half of 2022.
+The Maco BESS Project is one of the 12 projects with a total capacity of 248 MW for regulating and contingency reserves which the AboitizPower is targeting to develop in the next 10 years.
 It will serve as a model for future battery investments as well as hybrid renewable energy projects.

-SN Aboitiz Power-Magat's BESS project (the "SNAP BESS") is located in Ramon, Isabela.
+The Magat BESS Project is located in Ramon, Isabela.
 It has a storage capacity of 20 MW and will be used to provide ancillary services.
 Early work activities have been completed, including site surveys and basic engineering design.
-Early work activities have been completed, including site surveys and basic engineering design.
+The tendering process is in its final stages.
+Necessary permits for construction have been secured from various agencies and the local government unit.
 The project is expected to commence commercial operations in the second half of 2024.
-In connection with the project, SN AboitizPower Magat is also looking at upgrading the Magat-Santiago transmission line which is now included in the Transmission Development Plan of the National Grid Corporation of the Philippines.
-The benefit of this upgrade is to ensure full dispatch of the Magat power plant capacity, the battery energy storage system, and the proposed expansion in the floating solar.

-PV (Photovoltaic) Sinag Power project is a 74 MW plant located in barangay Cayanga, municipality of Bugallon, Pangasinan.
+The PV Sinag Power Cayanga Project is a 75 MW plant located in barangay Cayanga, municipality of Bugallon, Pangasinan.
 Preparations for its planned construction and execution are in progress.
-The permits are 75% complete and the AboitizPower is on target to obtain all the permits and clearances necessary prior to start of the construction.
-The planned issuance of the notice to proceed for the solar plant and transmission line works is expected on October 30, 2021.
-The project is expected to commence commercial operations by the end of 2022.
+The engineering procurement and construction bidding process has been concluded.
+The target issuance of the notice to proceed for this project and transmission line works is expected on November 24, 2021.
+The project is expected to commercially operate by the fourth quarter of 2022.